StackVista/stackstate-docs/use/views/events_perspective.md

 | **Tags** | Relevant event properties will be added as tags when an event is retrieved from an external system.
 For example `status:open` or `status:production`.
 This can help identify  events relevant to a specific problem or environment.  |

 ## Time travel

 When opening the Events Perspective, the events shown are based on the currently selected time window in the timeline control.
 Shrink the time window to display less events.
 Place the playhead on the timeline to restrict the events to the time indicated by the playhead.

-## Event handlers

-The Events Perspective allows the creation of [event handlers](/use/alerting.md) to act on events in the view.